thanksduck/mail/README.md

 - `EMAIL_PASSWORD`: Required email password with the SMTP service.
 - `EMAIL_HOST`: Optional SMTP host.
 - `EMAIL_PORT`: Optional SMTP port.
+- `COMPANY_NAME`: Company Name to be sent in the Email Title
+- `SUPPORT_EMAIL`: Email address of the sender

 ### Rate Limiting